betomarcos/sports_performance/README.md

 ## 1. OVERVIEW

-The goal of this project is to understand relationships between Sleep, Working out, Alcohol consumption, and other health metrics.
+- The goal of this project is to understand relationships between Sleep, Working out, Alcohol consumption, and other health metrics.
-The data in scope comes from 2 main sources: 1) Garmin exports (sleep, workouts) and 2) manual log with diet habits updated in a google sheet.
+- The data in scope comes from 2 main sources: 1) Garmin exports (sleep, workouts) and 2) manual log with diet habits updated in a google sheet.
+    - 138 rows in the final dataset
+    - Date range: 2024-02-01 to 2024-05-01
-The results and outputs should include correlations summary and recommendations.
+- The results and outputs should include correlations summary and recommendations.

 ## 2. METHODOLOGY

 The following steps are detailed after the Results section.
 1) Determine metrics to research and formulate questions for guidance
 2) Define data and data sources